 - Discourage workers from using other workers’ phones, desks, oﬃces, work tools and equipment.
 If necessary, clean and disinfect them before and after use.

 - Employees are encouraged to minimize ridesharing.
-While in vehicles, employees must ensure adequate ventilation.
+While in ridesharing vehicles, employees advised wear face coverings.

 - If practicable, each employee should use/drive the same truck or piece of equipment every shift.

 - Vehicles and equipment/tools should be cleaned at least once per day and before change in operator or rider.